Today’s topic – Skin Needling. What is it? How does it treat the skin? What can I expect?

 When you look into skin needling, you may see that there are a few different pens on the market.
 All claiming to be the very best, however not all skin needling devices are created equal.

-As a dermal therapist, the skin needling pen 100% matters.
-We want to be working with something we believe in and can trust will do the job, in the most safest and effective way possible.
+The skin needling pen 100% matters.
+We want to be working with something we believe in and can trust will do the job, in the safest and effective way possible.

 We have recently started working with the newest skin needling pen on the market – the Dermapen 4.
 Dermapen have been around for years and have been pioneers in the skin needling market.
 They continue to update their devices to be able to give therapists the best results.